Dungyichao/OPC_Data_Access/README.md

 # OPC Data Access & CentumVP DCS Introduction
 This is a tutorial of showing how to collect data from OPC server which connected to DCS or PLC system.
 We also provide some reference tutorial to get your hands into Centum DCS.
-DCS is often seen in oil, gas, and chemica industries.
+DCS is often seen in energy, oil, gas, and chemica industries.
 The entire DCS solution can provide users to operate and monitor the manufacturing process in a remote office.

 # 1. Introduction <br />
 Let's take a quick look of the system structure in the brochure from Yokogawa Centum VP ([link](https://web-material3.yokogawa.com/BU33J01A10-01EN.pdf)) to know how does DCS embedded in a factory.